Grigory Yaroslavtsev: Career

 Yaroslavtsev completed his Ph.D. in computer science in three years in 2013 at Pennsylvania State University, advised by Sofya Raskhodnikova.

 During his Ph.D. he interned at the Database Theory Group of AT&T Labs, Shannon Laboratory and the Theory Groups of IBM Research Almaden, Microsoft Research Silicon Valley and Microsoft Research Redmond.

 His dissertation was titled Efficient Combinatorial Techniques in Sparsification, Summarization and Testing of Large Datasets.
 His research received the Best Graduate Research Award at the CSE Department.
 After an ICERM institute postdoctoral fellowship at Brown University, he joined the University of Pennsylvania (Department of Computer and Information Sciences and Department of Statistics at the Wharton School) in the first cohort of fellows at the Warren Center for Network and Data Science, founded by Michael Kearns.

 In 2016, Yaroslavtsev joined the faculty at Indiana University in the Department of Computer Science and founded the Center for Algorithms and Machine Learning (CAML).
 He held a secondary appointment in the Department of Statistics at Indiana University.
 He received the Facebook Faculty Research Award in 2017.

 Yaroslavtsev held a visiting position at the Alan Turing Institute in 2019.
 In 2021, he joined the faculty at George Mason University in the Department of Computer Science.
 In 2023-2024 he held a visiting faculty position at the Department of Computer Science at Stanford University.

 Other work

 Yaroslavtsev led the development of AI at Lunchclub in 2020-2021.
+He created AI which connected >1M people for 1-1 professional meetings and pioneered the use of LLM for professional networking.